andrewbrg/rulepilot/README.md

 | -----------|-----------|-------|
 | ![Statements](https://img.shields.io/badge/Coverage-95.76%25-brightgreen.svg "Make me better!") | ![Functions](https://img.shields.io/badge/Coverage-100%25-brightgreen.svg "Make me better!") | ![Lines](https://img.shields.io/badge/Coverage-95.72%25-brightgreen.svg "Make me better!") |

-`json-rule-engine` is a fast and lightweight rule engine for JavaScript.
+`rulepilot` is a fast and lightweight rule engine for JavaScript.
 It is designed to be simple to use and easy to integrate into your application.

 The rule engine evaluates human-readable JSON rules against a set of criteria.
 The rules are evaluated in a top-down